caring for animals

 When animals get abandoned, who does it?
 Almost always, former students.

 Abusers often learn their behavior growing up.
-If dad thought it was okay to not protect the family dog with fencing and shelter or to shoot another dog because he came into the yard or to “dump” a dog because he became inconvenient, the children may repeat.
+If dad thought it was okay to not protect the family dog with fencing and shelter or to shoot a dog because he came into the yard or to “dump” a dog because he became inconvenient, the children may repeat.
 Tethering dogs on chains usually is learned behavior.
-So is harming or killing animals for entertainment.
+So is making animals fight or killing them with guns for entertainment.
 To change, we have to show and try to inspire improved beliefs and actions.

 Character starts at home and school.
 We can do more supporting teachers to help students learn and experience character traits that lead them to grow up more caring, ethical, and responsible.
 We provide experiences for parents and children, grandparents and grandchildren, and others who learn about and care for animals.
 People tend to treat other people about the same as they treat animals, especially when no one is looking.